 A: Although we give detailed instructions, illustrated with stitch diagrams where necessary, the chart packs are not intended to be a Hardanger course.
-We do have a set of three Mini Kits which have been put together especially for beginners (although they also make great "in-between" projects for experienced stitchers).
+We do have several kits (for example the Needlebook Kits and the Felt Bookmark Kits) which have been put together especially for beginners (although they also make great "in-between" projects for experienced stitchers).
 They contain all the materials you will need, cover the basic Hardanger stitches and come with extra detailed instructions.

 But what if you'd rather jump right in and start with one of the chart packs?
-If you enjoy learning by doing, and you have some experience of other types of needlework, you should have no great trouble completing the projects, but if you are at all unsure please consult one of the many Hardanger manuals available, such as Mary Hickmott's excellent "Easing into Hardanger".
+If you enjoy learning by doing, and you have some experience of other types of needlework, you should have no great trouble completing the projects; if you are at all unsure please consult one of the many Hardanger manuals available.

 Q: Why do your designs come as chart packs and not as kits?

-A: Apart from the three Mini Kits for beginners, we have decided to offer the designs as chart packs because many of them can be stitched on different fabrics using different threads in different colours – indeed, some of them were designed in various different versions!
+A: Apart from a few kits for beginners and not-quite-beginners, we have decided to offer the designs as chart packs because many of them can be stitched on different fabrics using different threads in different colours – indeed, some of them were designed in various different versions!
 Offering the designs as chart packs gives you the choice whether to follow the original version to the letter, or to change one or more aspects of it so that it becomes uniquely yours.

 Q: What does a chart pack consist of?